-Biomedical nanoscience has a lot in common with getting profits in the analysis, treatment, and identification of various diseases, with fewer side effects and a better quality of life for the patients [1].
-Aluminium oxide nanoparticles ( $Al_2O_3$ NPS) are a type of porous nanomaterial that belongs to the metal oxide nanomaterials category.
-With six oxygen atoms about one aluminum atom, they possess a corundum-like composition.
-Al2O3 NPs, like other metal oxide nanoparticles (NPs), are simple to manipulate and access.
+Biomedical nanoscience has a lot in common with getting benefits in the analysis, treatment, and identification of various diseases, with fewer side effects and a better quality of life for the patients [1].
+Aluminium oxide nanoparticles (Al_2O_3 NPs) are a type of porous nanomaterial that belongs to the metal oxide nanomaterials category.
+With six oxygen atoms to one aluminum atom, they possess a corundum-like composition.
+Al_2O_3 NPs, like other metal oxide nanoparticles (NPs), are simple to manipulate and access.
 These low-cost nanoparticles also have a large surface area and mechanical properties, as well as outstanding chemical stability in high temperatures and severe environments like abrasive settings.
 They have little electrical properties as well [2].
-Because nanoparticles have several advantages over bigger particles, such as better surface-to-volume ratios and magnetic characteristics, they are employed in biological applications.
-[3] The growth in medication resistance among dangerous bacteria, as well as the introduction of novel infectious diseases, has made the quest for new antimicrobials unavoidable.
-The unique phytochemical features of nanoparticles, together with their capacity to hinder microbe development, have prompted more research into nanoparticles and their potential as antimicrobials.
-[4].
+Because nanoparticles have several advantages over bigger particles, such as better surface-to-volume ratios and magnetic characteristics, they are employed in biological applications [3].
+The growth in medication resistance among dangerous bacteria, as well as the introduction of novel infectious diseases, has made the quest for new antimicrobials unavoidable.
+The unique phytochemical features of nanoparticles, together with their capacity to hinder microbe development, have prompted more research into nanoparticles and their potential as antimicrobials [4].
 Depending on the nanoparticle's composition, structural features, and administration route, immunotoxin effects range from acute inflammation to lung, liver, and systemic damage [5].
-Unwanted interactions with any of these blood components endanger the biocompatibility, biodistribution, and efficacy of a cancer Nanomedicine [6], which created the Nanofluid model, which Gentile et al. [7].
-Nadeem et al. studied the hemodynamic effects of stenosis by utilizing NPS analysis of blood movement across tapering arteries [8].
-At the canter of the artery, the transmission of axial velocity curves for (Al2O3) nanoparticles is higher than that of both (CU) and (TiO2) NPS, and the confrontation resistance remains higher for both titanium (TiO2) and copper (Cu)NPS in the case of high aluminum concentration (Al2O3) in the blood [9].
-There have been even fewer studies on the effects of size on cytotoxicity in Al2O3, and they have not yielded conclusive results [10].
-The study's goal is to determine the impact of aluminum oxide nanoparticles on human blood Components by using complete blood count (C.B.C) and their study the antioxidant activity of nanoparticles.
+Unwanted interactions with any of these blood components endanger the biocompatibility, biodistribution and efficacy of a cancer nanomedicine [6],which created the nanofluid model, in Gentile et al. [7].
+Nadeem et al. studied the hemodynamic effects of stenosis by utilizing NPs analysis of blood movement across tapering arteries [8].
+At the canter of the artery, the transmission of axial velocity curves for (Al_2O_3) nanoparticles is higher than that of both (CU) and (TiO_2) NPs, and the confrontation resistance remains higher for both titanium (TiO_2) and copper (Cu) NPs in the case of high aluminum concentration (Al_2O_3) in the blood [9].
+There have been even fewer studies on the effects of size on cytotoxicity in Al_2O_3 , and they have not yielded conclusive results [10].
+The study's goal is to determine the impact of aluminum oxide nanoparticles on human blood components by using complete blood count (CBC) and their study of antioxidant activity of nanoparticles.